real-dex-suite/REAL-ROBO/README.md

 ## Acknowledgement

 Real-Robo mainly borrows [Holo-dex](https://github.com/SridharPandian/Holo-Dex) framework.
+For the dexterous hand retargeting, we refer to and modify [AnyTeleop](https://github.com/dexsuite/dex-retargeting).
+Please cite their work if you use this code in your research.
 Thanks for their wonderful job!

 Maintained by Jinzhou Li ([@kingchou007](https://github.com/kingchou007)) and Hongwei Fan ([@hwfan](https://github.com/hwfan)).